 - Negative listings at credit bureaus: Being negatively listed on credit bureaus can limit or eliminate your chances of obtaining access to credit, especially from reckless decisions to over-extension or not to pay your accounts on time.
 Thus taking action & responsibility will create a financial position that will put you in good standing, to qualify for credit when the need arises.

-- Apply for access to credit: Credit providers are highly unlikely to grant individuals access to credit with shaky credit histories; obtaining credit can be a way to demonstrate creditworthiness, as you begin to pay back the credit responsibly, you will build a strong, stable & reliable credit history, but be extremely careful not to over-extend yourself, when you receive enticing marketing campaigns that want you to spend, receive a voucher or discount or take out a loan and pay later.
+- Apply for access to credit: Credit providers are highly unlikely to grant individuals access to credit with shaky credit histories; obtaining credit can be a way to demonstrate creditworthiness.
+As you begin to pay back the credit responsibly, you will build a strong, stable, and reliable credit history, but be extremely careful not to over-extend yourself when you receive enticing marketing campaigns that want you to spend, receive a voucher or discount, or take out a loan and pay later.

-Please bear in mind, that these costs (interests) are charged back to your account and result in increased initial credit extended to you and high-interest rates and capital paid thereafter.
-Remember “there is no such thing as FREE LUNCH”- someone must pay or has paid.
+Please bear in mind that these costs (interests) are charged back to your account and result in increased initial credit extended to you, high interest rates, and capital paid thereafter.
+Remember, “there is no such thing as FREE lunch”—someone must pay or has paid.

 A word of caution, practice maintaining self-control and avoid being enticed, tricked, or lured by smooth-talking call center sales agents or consultants working for credit providers who would sweet talk you into taking on more credit than you need at the time.
 That is a debt trap—stay away from it.